neurolibre/docs.neurolibre.org/source/SUBMIT.rst

-.. warning:: RoboNeuro may fail downloading relatively large datasets (**exceeding 5GB**) as the book build process times out in 30 minutes.
+.. warning:: RoboNeuro may fail downloading relatively large datasets (**exceeding 5GB**) as the book build process times out in 60 minutes.If you need more data, please create an issue

 .. topic:: Help RoboNeuro find your data during book build